Home

 Why I lurk on founder platforms sometimes

-I spend time on platforms like CoFoundersLab, FoundersList, and other founder communities, but I don't always participate actively.
+As a Fractional CTO, I spend time on platforms like CoFoundersLab, FoundersList, and other founder communities, but I don't always participate actively.
 Sometimes I just observe, read, and learn from what others are sharing.

 Lurking gets a bad rap, but I think it's an underrated way to learn about the early-stage ecosystem.
 You can absorb a lot of knowledge and insights without the pressure of having to contribute immediately.
+This helps me understand what founders really need from technical partners.

 The Benefits of Lurking